STRIPERSPACE.COM LOGO

 The complete reference for matching coastal prey fish and invertebrates with the fly patterns that imitate them.
 Photos of gamefish prey, information on the habitats, locations, and seasons in which the prey are most likely found, and photos and recipes of the flies to imitate them help you create, tie, and use flies.
 The

 focus is on fly fishing for coastal gamefish in warm-temperate, subtropical, and tropical regions.
-This is the saltwater angler's answer to the freshwater trout fisherman s entomology and fly pattern book.

 Book - Essential Saltwater Flies